 - Mobile interaction, multimodal interaction, and applications in virtual and augmented reality

-- Technology-enhanced communication, information exchange, and user experience.
+- Technology-enhanced communication, human-robot interaction, and user experience.

 - The analysis and retrieval of music and music information.